 Some cancer drugs, treatments or medical conditions can affect the way your nerves work.
 The medical name for these changes is peripheral neuropathy (pronounced peh-rih-feh-rul noor-ah-puh-thee).
 Neuro means nerves, and pathy means abnormal.

 The changes can cause different symptoms depending on the nerves that are affected.

 These changes can be difficult to cope with and affect your quality of life.
-There are treatments that can help and things you can do to help you to cope.
+Some treatments can help and you can do things to help you cope.